-Crossing nine nations, Peru contains the most Amazon Rainforest after Brazil.
+Crossing nine nations, the Amazon Rainforest covers a very large area.
+And Peru contains the most of Amazonia after Brazil.
 The main gateways to experience the Amazon in Peru are Iquitos in the north and Puerto Maldonado in the south.

-The rainforest of southern Peru also provides one of the most developed tourism infrastructures in the Amazon Rainforest.
-There are a few different Puerto Maldonado jungle lodges to choose from.
-Each offers a slightly different experience with an environmentally conscious approach to travel and tourism.
+There are a few Puerto Maldonado jungle lodges to choose from.
+Each offers a slightly different experience.

 An Introduction to Puerto Maldonado

-The jungle town of Puerto Maldonado is located in southern Peru about a 40 minute flight east of Cusco.
-Because of its proximity to Cusco, Peru’s favorite tourist city, it makes a great Amazon add-on area after your experience of Machu Picchu.
+The jungle town of Puerto Maldonado is in south Peru, about a 40 minute flight east of Cusco.
+Because it’s so close to Cusco, it makes a great Amazon add-on area after your experience of Machu Picchu.

-Puerto Maldonado lies in the steamy lowland Amazon Rainforest near the Tambopata and Madre de Dios rivers.
-The area became of interest to Europeans late in the rubber boom period like the other gateways to Amazonia.
-These were areas where people could base themselves to access the rubber trees, which were tapped for rubber for the bicycle and automobile industries.
+Puerto Maldonado lies in the steamy lowland Amazon Rainforest.
+And you can find it near the Tambopata and Madre de Dios rivers.
+The area became of interest to Europeans due to the rubber boom like the other Amazon gateways.
+These were regions where people could base themselves to access the rubber trees.
+However, unlike other rainforest gateways, Puerto Maldonado only became of interest late in the rubber boom.
+This was in the late 19th Century.
+The trees were a source of rubber for the growing bicycle and automobile industries.

-Puerto Maldonado is now a major tourist destination for Peru’s Amazon Rainforest and is home to one of the most thought out tourism industries in the Amazon Rainforest.
-There is a fantastic amount of protected area accessible from Puerto Maldonado, including Tambopata National Reserve, Bahuaja-Sonene National Park, Manu National Park, and different communal reserves.
+Puerto Maldonado is now a major tourist destination for Peru’s Amazon Rainforest.
+And it’s home to one of the most thought out tourism industries in Amazonia.
+There is a fantastic amount of protected area accessible from Puerto Maldonado.

 Puerto Maldonado is a much smaller gateway than Iquitos, which is about 5 times the size.
-This means the Puerto Maldonado rainforest is much less disturbed and you can experience high biodiversity areas after a short amount of travel time.
-Not to mention the nearby protected areas.
+This means the Puerto Maldonado rainforest is much less disturbed.
+And you can experience high biodiversity areas after a short amount of travel time.

 When to visit Puerto Maldonado